Real Estate Cold Calls: offrs Reviews 4 Scripts

 (IF NO): Oh, you must check it out!
 They’ve got this specialty drink there called a ______ (hidden specialty drink name).

-Let me know if you’re interested, but maybe we can meet up there sometime.
+Maybe we can meet up there sometime?
+Let me know if you’re interested.
 I’m always looking for excuses to get to know our neighbors!

 (IF YES): Sounds good... do you text?
 I've got some neighborhood events I'm involved with here for the next day or so, but I'll text you if I can get free for a bit.
 I'm looking forward to it!
 Well, I don’t want to take up your afternoon on the phone.
 I'm glad I called!
 It was so nice meeting you and I look forward to meeting you in person.